yithemes/lapilli-ui/packages/block-editor/README.md

 ```

 You can use the `parse` and `serialize` functions from `@wordpress/blocks` to convert the blocks to HTML and vice versa.

+## Documentation

+See the main [Lapilli UI](https://lapilliui.yithemes.com) website for the list of available components, API and usage documentation.